BoneInscri/CS61A/SICP/notes/exercise-2.md

 We can solve the problem exhibited in exercise 2.95 **if we use the following modification of the GCD algorithm (which really works only in the case of polynomials with integer coefficients).**

-Before performing any polynomial division in the GCD computation, we multiply the dividend by an integer constant factor, chosen to guarantee that no fractions will arise during the division process.
+Before performing any polynomial division in the GCD computation, **we multiply the dividend by an integer constant factor, chosen to guarantee that no fractions will arise during the division process.**

-Our answer will thus differ from the actual GCD by an integer constant factor, but this does not matter in the case of reducing rational functions to lowest terms; the GCD will be used to divide both the numerator and denominator, so the integer constant factor will cancel out.
+Our answer will thus differ from the actual GCD by an integer constant factor, but this does not matter in the case of reducing rational functions to lowest terms; **the GCD will be used to divide both the numerator and denominator, so the integer constant factor will cancel out.**

-More precisely, if *P* and *Q* are polynomials, let *O*1 be the order of *P* (i.e., the order of the largest term of *P*) and let *O*2 be the order of *Q*.
+More precisely, if *P* and *Q* are polynomials,

+- Let *O*1 be the order of *P* (i.e., the order of the largest term of *P*) .
+- Let *O*2 be the order of *Q*.
-Let *c* be the leading coefficient of *Q*.
+- Let *c* be the leading coefficient of *Q*.

-Then it can be shown that, if we multiply *P* by the *integerizing factor* *c*1+*O*1 -*O*2, **the resulting polynomial can be divided by *Q* by using the `div-terms` algorithm without introducing any fractions.**
+Then it can be shown that, if we multiply *P* by the *integerizing factor* $c ^{1+O_1 - O_2}$, **the resulting polynomial can be divided by *Q* by using the `div-terms` algorithm without introducing any fractions.**

 The operation of multiplying the dividend by this constant and